By MATTHEW BROWN and LINDSAY WHITEHURST

 Yellowstone National Park, which celebrates its 150th anniversary this year, could remain closed as long as a week, and northern entrances may not reopen this summer, Superintendent Cam Sholly said.

-“The water is still raging,” said Sholly, who noted more wet weather forecast this weekend could cause additional flooding.
+“The water is still raging,” said Sholly, who noted that some weather forecasts include the possibility of additional flooding this weekend.

 The Yellowstone River hit historic levels after days of rain and rapid snowmelt and wrought havoc across parts of southern Montana and northern Wyoming, where it washed away cabins, swamped small towns and knocked out power.
 It hit the park just as a summer tourist season that draws millions of visitors was ramping up.